Ryanksa/Glob3D/README.md

 ## Description of Technology

-We will be using React on the frontend, nodejs and MongoDB on the backend.
+We will be using React on the frontend, Node.js and MongoDB on the backend.
 To make the 3D models, we will be using threejs and react-three-fiber.

 ## Top 5 Challenges